108Pi/TAS-Encoding-Guide/README.md

 ## Encoding
 FFmpeg: Installation for [Windows](https://www.wikihow.com/Install-FFmpeg-on-Windows) and [Linux](https://linuxize.com/post/how-to-install-ffmpeg-on-debian-9/)

-### Hardware accelerating with NVENC
+[Script for encoding](Encode.bat) - Place in the same folder as your AVI.
+Rename it to input.avi and run the batch script.

 If you have a Nvidia gpu you can use NVENC to encode with hardware.

-[Script for NVENC encoding](EncodeNVENC.bat) - Place in the same folder as your AVI.
-Rename it to input.avi and run the batch script.
+[Script for NVENC encoding](EncodeNVENC.bat)

 An upscale factor of 9 (4K) is recommended if the video is being uploaded to YouTube.